 You’re likely to feel tired and sore for a few days following your surgery, but you’ll be up and around in 24 to 48 hours.
 Most of your discomfort can be controlled by medication prescribed by your doctor.

-Within several days, the gauze dressings, if you have them, will be removed, and you may be given a surgical bra.
+Within several days of your breast procedure, the gauze dressings, if you have them, will be removed, and you may be given a surgical bra.
 You should wear it as directed by your surgeon.
 You may also experience a burning sensation in your nipples for about two weeks, but this will subside as bruising fades.

 Getting Back to Normal

 You should be able to return to work within a few days, depending on the level of activity required for your job.